shaw-kunal/notes/aws.md

-2> **Subnet** : A subnet is segmentation portion of VPC's IP address range. allowing for organized allocation of IP address.
+2. **Subnet** : A subnet is segmentation portion of VPC's IP address range. allowing for organized allocation of IP address.

--**Configruation** : Subnet's are created within AZs.
+- **Configruation** : Subnet's are created within AZs.
 - **Subnet per VPC** - Default limit 200

 3. Public Subnet : Subnet that's accessible from the internet.
 Usage: Typicallyt for web server and load balancer.

-Point to considr: requries an intenet gateway for internet access.
+- Point to consider: requries an intenet gateway for internet access.

 4. Private Subnet: Subnet not accessible from the **internet**.
 Ideal for sensitive server like database.

-- point to remembert: Require a NAT  gateway for outbound internet access.
+ - point to remember: Require a NAT  gateway for outbound internet access.

 5. **Internet Gatway**:  it is used to connect AWS VPC to the internet.
 Configuration: Attached to VPC and routes traffic to from the internet.

  - Point to consider: Public IP is necessary for resources in the public subnet to communication with the internet.

 6. NAT gateway: enables instance in a private subnet to access the internet for update and download.

 Configuration : Place in public subnet with an elastic IP address.

- -Point to consider: No inbound traffic allowed to private subnet through NAT.
+- Point to consider: No inbound traffic allowed to private subnet through NAT.
 - Each NAT  GATEWAY supports up to 55000 simultaneorus connection.
 - Bandwidth up to 45 GBPS, depending on the instance type.

-7. Route tables: COntrol where network traffic is directed.
+7. Route tables: Control where network traffic is directed.
 Configraution :
  - main route table - automatically  create, managed default routing for all subnet.
- - custom Routes tables _ created manaullt for specific routing needs.
+ - custom Routes tables - created default for specific routing needs.
- Point for to consider: Define rules to determin network traffic direction.
+ - Point for to consider: Define rules to determine network traffic direction.

  Route tables per VPC : default limit is 200.